GitMAM/IGListKit-Binding-Example/README.md

 # IGListKit-Blinding-Example
-Example showing how to use IGListKit blinding with Firebase and Geofire (ViewModels).
+Example showing how to use IGListKit binding with Firebase and Geofire (ViewModels).
 This an ongoing project.
-IGLISTListBindingSectionController example with Firbase basic integration.